zuzuviewer/dolks/README.md

 ## dependencies

-It is depended on spire.doc.free.3.9.0 and spire.pdf.free-4.4.1(https://www.e-iceblue.com/)
+It is depended on spire.office.free.3.9.0 (https://www.e-iceblue.com/).

 ## Functions